Mayor And Council

 To email all of Council and the Mayor click here

-Currently Kareem serves as the Deputy Mayor of Mount Laurel Township.
+Kareem served as the Mayor of Mount Laurel Township in 2022.
 In 2003, Kareem Pritchett was hired by the N.J.
 Juvenile Justice Commission and started his impeccable career as a Correctional Police Officer.
 Striving to take advantage of every opportunity, Kareem has always been determined to become

 an invaluable asset to his department and personal endeavors.
 Kareem takes great pride in his leadership qualities and professionalism.
 He remains committed to serving others in the workplace and the community.
 In 2011, Kareem was voted Officer of the Year.
 A year later he was elected by his peers to represent them in their union, PBA Local 105.
 Kareem served two terms as an Executive Vice President representing the Juvenile Justice Commission and State Parole Officers on the executive board of PBA Local 105, which is the largest law enforcement local in the state serving over 6000 members.
 Later, Kareem took the leap and with support of his family decided to run for Town Council of Mount Laurel Township representing the Democratic Party and was elected in November of 2018.